jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 ---
-title: "How to write a scientific paper"
+title: "How to write and publish a scientific paper"
 description: "Organize the process, focus your goals, and order your writing"
 layout: post
 tags: [research,writing]